Is a cash isa worth it?

 - Generous £20,000 allowance

-- Your isa savings can be inherited by your spouse without impacting their allowance for that tax year
+- Your ISA savings can be inherited by your spouse without impacting their ISA allowance for that tax year

 Cons

-- All basic rate taxpayers can earn £1,000 of savings interest a year tax-free anyway, under the Personal Savings Allowance (£500 a year if you are a higher rate taxpayer)
+- All basic-rate taxpayers can earn £1,000 of savings interest a year tax-free anyway, under the Personal Savings Allowance (£500 a year if you are a higher-rate taxpayer; additional-rate taxpayers don’t get an allowance)

 Spoiler alert: you can pick both.

-That doesn’t mean you should leave your money languishing there for when the time comes to use it.
-You can easily transfer your isa pot between providers, so there is no excuse not to shop around to make sure you are getting the best possible rate for your money.
+That doesn’t mean you should leave your money languishing on a low interest rate for when the time comes to use it.
+You can easily transfer your ISA pot between providers, so there is no excuse not to shop around to make sure you are getting the best possible rate for your money.

 Georgie is a multi award-winning financial broadcaster and journalist.
 She is a trusted voice on all matters personal finance and consumer affairs, hosting a number of money podcasts and appearing regularly on TV, radio and in print.
 Georgie speaks with both authority and personal experience.
 Before moving into money journalism, Georgie spent a decade traveling around the country as a BBC sports broadcaster, however a spinal injury changed that.
 Georgie's journey into and out of debt due to her injury sparked a deep interest in consumer rights, financial education and social mobility, which drives much of her work today.